 They began a biodynamic, farming program starting with the 2009 vintage.
 They were certified organic in 2013.
 Michel Rolland was the first consultant they hired.

 In 2015, they also brought in the team of Stephane Derenoncourt to help consult in the vineyard management and winemaking along with Corinne Comme.
-The Adams family own other vineyards in the Right Bank including Chateau LEnclos in Pomerol.
+Stephen Adams and Denise Adams own other vineyards in the Right Bank including Chateau LEnclos in Pomerol.
 In 2020 the estate was officially certified as 100% Biodynamic.
 Along with biodynamic farming, they only use native yeasts in their vineyard as well.

 Chateau Fonplegade Vineyards, Terroir, Grapes, Winemaking